Home > Backup and Recovery Blog > Hyper V backup software tools. Best Hyper V backup solutions

 veritas netbackup landing page

-Formerly known as Symantec NetBackup, Veritas is an entire suite that focuses its efforts purely on backup and recovery operations.
+Veritas Backup Exec is an entire suite of features that focuses its efforts purely on backup and recovery operations.
 It can provide both classic full and incremental backups for Hyper V servers, as well as snapshot-based backups.
 It also supports granular recovery, agentless image-level backups, automatic backup discovery, VSS support, WMI support, and more.

 Uranium Backup Pro Virtual